anand-san/murmur/PRODUCT.md

 ## Product Overview

-Murmur is a desktop application that enables seamless voice-to-AI interaction through a minimalist, non-intrusive interface.
-The application allows users to quickly record voice snippets using global keyboard shortcuts, automatically transcribes the audio, and presents the transcription to an AI assistant for immediate response—all within a streamlined workflow.
+Murmur is a desktop application that enables seamless voice interaction through a minimalist, non-intrusive interface.
+It offers two primary functions via global keyboard shortcuts: instantly transcribing voice to text directly into any application, and engaging with an AI assistant using voice input.
+Murmur streamlines workflows by minimizing context switching.

 ## Key Features

-### 1. Effortless Voice Recording
+### 1. Voice-to-AI Chat (`Cmd + \`)

-- **Global Shortcut Activation**: Record anytime by pressing and holding Command/Meta + ` (backtick)
+- **Global Shortcut Activation**: Initiate voice-to-AI interaction anytime by pressing and holding `Cmd + \`` (backtick).
-- **Visual Feedback**: Minimalist floating window with a pulsing orb indicates active recording
+- **Visual Feedback**: Minimalist floating window with a pulsing orb indicates active recording.
-- **Audio Cues**: Distinct sounds play at the start and end of recording sessions
+- **Audio Cues**: Distinct sounds play at the start and end of recording sessions.
-- **Release to Process**: Simply release the shortcut key to end recording and trigger processing
+- **Release to Process**: Simply release the shortcut key to end recording, transcribe, and send to the AI assistant.
+Results appear in a dedicated chat window.

+### 2. Voice-to-Text Paste (`Option + \`)

+- **Global Shortcut Activation**: Dictate text directly into your active application by pressing and holding `Option + \`` (backtick).
+- **Instant Transcription & Pasting**: Release the keys, and Murmur transcribes your speech and automatically pastes the text into the focused input field.
+- **Seamless Input**: Ideal for quick notes, messages, or code snippets without manual typing.

 ### 2. Intelligent Audio Processing